 - LIN 584 MTESOL practicum internship* (3) - cannot be taken in the first two semesters of the program and requires specialized course registration with at least three-months processing time (please plan accordingly)

-- Electives^ (12): 3 credit hours of graduate credit in the English department (LIN courses); 9 credit hours of graduate credit can consist of other LIN or APL courses, or with the director’s approval, ENG/FMS courses, or courses outside the English department (e.g., English, education, international letters and cultures, speech and hearing science).
+- Electives^ (12): 3 credit hours of graduate credit in the English department (LIN courses); 9 credit hours of graduate credit can consist of other LIN or APL courses, or with the director’s approval, ENG/FMS courses, or courses outside the English department (e.g., education, school of international letters and cultures, speech and hearing science, psychology).

 Foreign Language Requirement: Students must demonstrate or provide evidence of competent knowledge of a natural language other than modern English.
 For more information, see the foreign language tab.